rubenFreitas1/ISEP-LAPR4-2024-2025/docs/Sprint3/us_345/readme.md

 **Dependencies/References:**

-*There is a dependency with US210, since the costumer app must have an authentication system for each customer.*
+* This user story has a dependency with US251 DSL grammar.*

 **Forum Insight:**